Axway/unified-catalog-integrations/azure/AzureToUnifiedCatalogIntegration.md

 ```powershell
 amplify central azure-extension config set --generate-consumer-instances true
 ```
 Set the filtering option.
-Only APIs with this tag will be fetched from Azure.
+Only APIs with this tag will be fetched from Azure. if there is no filter set, then all the apis will be fetched.
 ```powershell
 amplify central azure-extension config set --filter <tag_value>
 ```